deyloop/notebox/20221207060224/README.md

 * Prevent duplication of the same idea.
 * Force one to enrich new notes with connections to existing notes

-Digital variations on the Zettelkasten method, like what I use, should enforce linking to similar notes by other means, in order to be affective.
+Digital variations on the Zettelkasten method, like what I use, should enforce linking to similar notes, in order to be effective.